Development Issues and Strategies

 Post-Conflict Development: Transitional Justice

 Determining the appropriate response to atrocities of gruesome scale, such as genocide and crimes against humanity, is one of the most difficult tasks scholars and policymakers have had to grapple with in societies transitioning from conflict.
-Several case studies and a variety of transitional justice mechanisms are covered, including truth and reconciliation commissions, reparations, ad-hoc criminal tribunals, the International Criminal Court, hybrid courts and domestic courts.
+Several case studies and a variety of transitional justice mechanisms are covered in this course, including truth and reconciliation commissions, reparations, ad-hoc criminal tribunals, the International Criminal Court, hybrid courts and domestic courts.

 How are women, gender and sexuality central to development in Sub-Saharan Africa?
 The course aims to answer this question by providing a comprehensive overview of the social, political, economic, regional and global realities that shape daily lives of women in Sub-Saharan Africa.
 We examine diverse topics ranging from family planning and social entrepreneurship to beauty politics and women’s role in conflict using a variety of examples and authors from across the continent.